Kaushikmak/Room-chat/README.md

-# StuddieBuddie - Study Room Discussion Platform 🎓
+# Room Chat - Discussion Platform 🎓

 Room Chat is a dynamic web application built with Django that facilitates group discussions and knowledge sharing.
 Users can create rooms, join discussions, and collaborate with fellow learners.